cpsievert/cpsievert.github.com/pitchRx/YuDarvish/index.md

 According to the PITCHf/x data, Darvish had quite different release points (especially for his slider).
 Furthermore, Darvish didn't even throw a curveball to Pujols.
 If you look closer at the original gif, you can actually see a different batter (than Pujols) in the batter's box (look for a white bat).

 I think it would be awesome to have a similar tool in [pitchRx](http://cran.r-project.org/web/packages/pitchRx/) for creating 'gifs' with actual video.
-If anybody has ideas on how we can connect PITCHf/x data with actual video, leave a comment or mention me on twitter [@cpsievert](http://twitter.com/cpsievert).
+If anybody has ideas on how we can connect PITCHf/x data with actual video, leave a comment or message me on twitter [@cpsievert](http://twitter.com/cpsievert).

 If you're still reading, you may be wondering, how can I take these animations and embed them on my own web page/blog?
-To create this page - and [many](http://cpsievert.github.io/pitchRx/demo/) [others](http://cpsievert.github.io/pitchRx/rgl1), I use [knitr](http://yihui.name/knitr/).
-I've written this specific post in [Markdown and published via RStudio](http://www.rstudio.com/ide/docs/authoring/using_markdown).
-Here is the source code to the page:
+If you're curious, I've made the [source code](https://github.com/cpsievert/cpsievert.github.com/blob/master/pitchRx/YuDarvish/index.Rmd) to this post available.
+Note that [knitr, Markdown and RStudio](http://www.rstudio.com/ide/docs/authoring/using_markdown) makes the publishing process quite painless.